Heart of Gold (Firefly): Synopsis

 At a brothel in the middle of a barren land, a powerful landowner named Rance Burgess (Fredric Lehne), accompanied by thugs, approaches the madam, Nandi (Melinda Clarke), demanding to see a woman named Petaline (Tracy Leah Ryan).
-Nandi refuses to let him in, but Burgess' thugs drag out Petaline, who is visibly several months pregnant, so Burgess can extract a DNA sample.
-He tells her he will return for his child if his test on the DNA proves the child to be his, threatening to cut it out of her if need be.
+Nandi refuses to let him in, but Burgess' thugs drag out Petaline, who is heavily pregnant, so Burgess can extract a DNA sample.
+He vows to return if his test on the DNA proves the child to be his, threatening to cut it out of her if need be.

 Aboard the Serenity, Inara receives a distress call from Nandi, an old friend of hers.
-After Nandi requests Inara's help, Inara goes to Mal.
-She explains that Nandi and the prostitutes who work in her brothel are not Companions, and are not protected by the Guild.
+Inara goes to Mal and explains that Nandi and the prostitutes who work in her brothel are not Companions, and thus not protected by the Guild.
 After she relates their plight, Mal agrees to help them.
-Upon landing, Jayne takes one of the women to his room, Shepherd Book agrees to conduct a prayer reading, and Simon goes to examine Petaline, who will give birth soon.
+Upon landing, Jayne takes one of the women to his room, Shepherd Book agrees to conduct a prayer reading, and Simon goes to examine Petaline, who is due to give birth soon.
 Mal gets to know Nandi, who explains that Burgess deliberately keeps the people poor so he can live out his Wild West fantasies.

 Mal and Inara meet Burgess at the local theater, with Mal making polite conversation and even getting to hold Burgess' personal laser gun.
 After they leave, Burgess gets confirmation that the baby is his.
 Mal advises Nandi to close the brothel and evacuate her people off-planet, but Nandi refuses to leave her hard-earned property and way of life.
 Mal, impressed by her stubbornness, agrees to stay and fortify the ranch for Burgess' impending attack.